 Which plan offers this feature?

-Member SCIM Provisioning feature is currently available only in our Enterprise and Institution plans and can be used only when Member SAML SSO is enabled.
+Our Member SCIM Provisioning feature is currently available only in our Enterprise plan and can be used only when Member SAML SSO is enabled.

 Over to you